parasaurolophus/node-red-zwave-js-example/README.md

 * The ability to communicate with Z-Wave nodes through a hard-coded reference to a particular controller node

-* The ability to monitor and control a particular Z-Wave binary switch using hard-coded references to its Z-Wave node id and Command Class (CC).

-* The ability to integrate Z-Wave monitoring and control within _Node-RED_ with a HTML5 based user interface using a WebSocket
+* The ability to discover, monitor and control Z-Wave binary switches within _Node-RED_ by way of a HTML5 based user interface using a WebSocket for communication between front and back ends

 ## Details